In this 3-part series, we’re sharing the top best practices for managing your waitlist and filling appointment cancellations.

 Age greatly affects offer acceptance based on the mode of communication.
 The average age for patients receiving messages via voice is 72, whereas the average age for patients receiving messages via text is 43.

-There are likely several very different characteristics that can explain why voice offers are seeing a better acceptance rate with the older population – such as urgency for needing an appointment and overall schedule flexibility.
-The below graph shows the age distribution for outgoing messages.
-Qualitatively, there is a difference in the distribution with a tendency towards text messaging for the younger population.
+There are likely several very different characteristics that can explain why voice offers are seeing a better acceptance rate with the older population including an urgency for needing an appointment and a greater level of schedule flexibility.
+The below graph shows the percent of waitlist offers accepted via either text message or voice, split out by age groups.
+As you can see, there is a higher proportion of waitlist offers accepted via phone call among the older populations.

 The below graph further supports these findings.
-The graph shows the percentage of offers accepted based on age for all modes of communication.
-We see a much greater percentage of offers accepted with the age group 60+ compared to those in younger age groups.
+The graph shows the raw number of offers accepted based on age for all modes of communication.
+In general, we see a greater number of offers accepted among patients age 50 and up.

 Our products are optimized for communication that is best suited for your patients.
 So, if you’re looking to improve your patient communication and save time managing your wait list, contact us today to find out how we can help!